xuankimtran/docs-1/pages/katalon-studio/docs/katalon-help.md

 Updating doc:

-In case you need some help using Katalon Studio, we got you covered!
+In case you need some help using Katalon Studio, we got you covered.

 From the main toolbar, go to **Help**.
 You can see a **Search** bar and a drop-down menu like this:

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/katalon-help/help.png" alt="help" width="50%">

+In the search bar of the **Help** menu, type in your concern.
+The result appears with two section:

+* Menu Items: Katalon item